 - Live in a warmer environment in southern New Hampshire

-Keep in mind that it will take several years for the milky spore to produce good results.
+Keep in mind that the milky spore will take several years to produce good results.

-Nematodes are microscopic worms that can be quite effective at reducing grubs in household lawns.
+Nematodes are microscopic worms that can effectively reduce grubs in household lawns.
 To use nematodes successfully for grub control, keep the following principles in mind:

 - The lawn must be well watered, and the soil must not dry out while the worms establish.